Bulgasal: Immortal Souls: Casting

 The lead role was first offered to Won Bin, but the actor ultimately refused.

 On December 17, 2020, it was reported that Lee Jin-wook was being cast for the series and was positively considering his appearance.
-The actor and director Jang Young-woo previously worked together in 2020 series Sweet Home.
+The actor and director Jang Young-woo previously worked together in the 2020 series Sweet Home.
 In February 2021, actors Lee Joon, Kwon Nara and Jung Jin-young also received casting offer.
 Line-up for the lead stars consisting of Lee Jin-wook, Kwon Nara, Lee Joon, Gong Seung-yeon, Jung Jin-young, Park Myung-shin and Kim Woo-seok was finally confirmed on March 17.

 Release

 Bulgasal: Immortal Souls was initially scheduled for release in 2022.
 In November 2021, it was confirmed that the series would premiere on December 18.